 Pete Doige, the signatory of the disputed canvas, was deceased at the time of trial.
 He was born in Scotland.
 He spent some time during his high school years, in Thunder Bay, Canada.
-While incarcerated in Thunder Bay for possession of LSD, he took art classes and completed a canvas which he sold to his correctional officer.
+Although incarcerated in Thunder Bay for possession of LSD, he took art classes and completed a canvas which he sold to his correctional officer.
 Authorship of this painting is the subject of this litigation.

 Fletcher, a co-plaintiff, is a former correctional officer and the alleged owner of the canvas.
 He purchased the disputed painting from Pete Doige who, he alleges, is the very same person as the defendant, Peter Doig.
-Fletcher claims he has suffered damages because Peter Doig has refuted the assertion that he, Peter Doig, is "Peter Doige".
+Fletcher claims he has suffered damages because Peter Doig has refuted the assertion that he, Peter Doig, is "Pete Doige."
 Peter Doig says he never created the painting, never met Fletcher, and never went to prison while in Canada.
-Fletcher finds motive in Peter Doig's refutation of authorship: a desire to distance himself with the venue of creation and the context of the initial sale.
+Fletcher finds motive in Peter Doig's refutation of authorship: A desire to distance himself with the venue of creation and the context of the initial sale.

-Each of Fletcher and his co-plaintiff, the gallery that was retained to sell the painting, allege financial harm arising from Peter Doig's refutation of authorship.
-The co-plaintiffs, Fletcher and the gallery, dispute Peter Doig's refutation, vigorously maintaining that "Pete Doige" and Peter Doig are one and the same.
+Fletcher and his co-plaintiff, the gallery that was retained to sell the painting, allege financial harm arising from Peter Doig's refutation of authorship.
+The co-plaintiffs, Fletcher, and the gallery, dispute Peter Doig's refutation, vigorously maintaining that "Pete Doige" and Peter Doig are one and the same.

 Obviously, there is no word to be had from the alleged artist, Pete Doige, who has since died.
-Similarities in style between the Pete Doige canvas and the corpus of artwork in circulation by the well known artist Peter Doig were drawn by experts retained by the co-plaintiffs.
+Similarities in style between the Pete Doige canvas and the corpus of artwork in circulation by the well-known artist Peter Doig were drawn by experts retained by the co-plaintiffs.
 Pete Doige's sister filed statements on behalf of the defendant, Peter Doig, rather than on behalf of her late brother, Pete Doige, recalling that her late brother told her of a landscape that he completed while in a Canadian prison.

-Peter Doig, whose artwork actually sells for millions, has the resources to mount a solid defence to the claims for damages.
+Peter Doig, whose artwork actually sells for millions, has the resources to mount a solid defense to the claims for damages.
 More resources could be necessary as reports of an anticipated appeal continue to surface.

-3. Conclusion
+Conclusion

-The value of a reputation can be analyzed from many perspectives, each of which affects authors (and other producers of other goods), buyers and sellers.
+The value of a reputation can be analyzed from many perspectives, each of which affects authors (and other producers of other goods), buyers, and sellers.
 When an artist denies that he has created a work, the dip in market value that follows can be rapid and irreversible.
-Refutation of authorship highlights the uncertainties that inform and plague artists, creators, valuators, buyers and sellers of their works.
+Refutation of authorship highlights the uncertainties that inform and plague artists, creators, valuators, buyers, and sellers of their works.

-The art market is taking careful note of the clear linkage between artist identification and value: upwards of 10s of millions of dollars.
+The art market is taking careful note of the clear linkage between artist identification and value.
 The impact extends beyond the visual arts market.
-A personal name can acquire recognition as a brand - whether associated with a product or a service.
+A personal name can acquire recognition as a brand whether associated with a product or a service, and can be protected as such through the trademark registration infrastructure.
 This is recognized under existing trademark laws throughout the world.
+Extraterritorial application is the exception rather than the rule.
+This means that a court that takes jurisdiction will apply local laws and render a decision of local application.
+Multiple causes of action may require analysis of different laws, which are inconsistent in result.
+Lack of consistency and certainty of outcome diminish the attractiveness of litigation.
+Alternative forms of dispute resolution, particularly through the mediation process, are surely more attractive.

 Reputation is the currency of the artist or any brand owner.
-Registration, licensing and enforcement of goodwill through contracts and litigation can be critical strategic elements in brand management.
+Registration, licensing, and enforcement of goodwill through contracts and litigation can be critical strategic elements in brand management.
 These steps maintain the integrity of the work product, the reputation of the artist as a brand owner, and the stability in the market on which investors depend.